tekiegirl/TheMadKatas/1.ProblemBackground/StakeholderConcerns.md

-Following are concerns from various stakeholders regarding the system.
+Following are the concerns from various stakeholders regarding the system.

 ![Stake Holders Concerns](/Images/StakeholderConcerns.jpg)